deleplanquet/code_bp/README.rst

 Iteration of back projection method
 -----------------------------------

-As explained in **Back projection**, the three steps are done here again by running the following codes:
+As explained in **Back projection** chapter, the three steps are done here again by running the following codes:

 * ``bp_env_E_patch_secondaire.py``
 * ``prestack2stack.py``